renatoathaydes/osgi-run/README.md

 This will create and run the OSGi environment during the Gradle build.

-Alternatively, you can just create the OSGi environment to run it later:
+Alternatively, you can just create the OSGi environment, then run it later using the run scripts created by osgi-run:

 ```
 gradle createOsgiRuntime
 ```

-To inspect and run the OSGi environment that was created, go to the output directory, which by default is `build/osgi`.
+This will create an OSGi environment in the output directory, which by default is `build/osgi`.

+To run it:

 ```
 cd build/osgi